nliautaud/storynator/README.md

 [demo]: https://cdn.rawgit.com/nliautaud/storynator/1d4832602627cbb7cc65cec1ba9d9c6555aa9bdd/story.html

-### Installation, saving & sharing
+### Installation

 Open the [demo][demo], and save it (like just ``Ctrl+S`` or ``Cmd+S``).

+### Saving & sharing

-To save changes, save the page again.
+Save the page to save changes.
 Overwrite the old one if you want.

 ```
 story.html